djl/finn/README.markdown

 finn
 ----

 Tiny static site generator powered by Markdown and Jinja2.
-Super ugly, buggy and useless to almost everyone.